Michael F. Jacobson: Activism and views

+Junk food

-"Soda is the quintessential junk food—just sugar calories and no nutrients," says Jacobson.
-"Americans are drowning in soda pop—teenagers, in particular.
-The average teenage boy is consuming two cans of soda pop a day."
+Jacobson has campaigned against excessive consumption of junk food, including sweetened beverages.
+He has commented that "Soda is the quintessential junk food—just sugar calories and no nutrients" and has warned that the "average teenage boy is consuming two cans of soda pop a day".
 Jacobson proposes several warning labels, including "Drinking (non-diet) soft drinks contributes to obesity and tooth decay," and "Consider switching to diet soda, water, or skim milk."
 He once asked a CBS News reporter: "Obesity is an epidemic.
 One-third of youths already are overweight or obese.
 Are we just going to sit around and do nothing?
 Or should we do something—a modest, sensible step of putting a health message on cans and bottles?"

 In 2005, Jacobson's organization proposed mandatory warning labels on all containers of sugar-sweetened soft drinks, to warn consumers about the possible health risks of consuming these beverages on a regular basis.